KZOT: History

 In September 1990, the station applied for an increase in daytime power to 25,000 watts, and the construction permit was granted in February 1991.
-On August 24, 1993, the station was assigned its first use of the KOIL call letters, a heritage Omaha broadcast call sign that dates back to 1925, in a swap with the original KOIL, which became KKAR.
+On August 24, 1993, the station was assigned its first use of the KOIL callsigns, a heritage Omaha broadcast call sign that dates back to 1925, in a swap with the original KOIL, which became KKAR.

 Expanded Band assignment

-On March 17, 1997 the FCC announced that eighty-eight stations had been given permission to move to newly available "Expanded Band" transmitting frequencies, ranging from 1610 to 1700 kHz, with KOIL authorized to move from 1180 to 1620 kHz.
+On March 17, 1997, the FCC announced that 88 stations had been given permission to move to newly available "Expanded Band" transmitting frequencies, ranging from 1610 to 1700 kHz, with KOIL authorized to move from 1180 to 1620 kHz.
 A construction permit for the expanded band station, also located in Bellevue, was assigned the call letters KAZP (now KOZN) on January 9, 1998.
 The new station began operating in September 1999.

 The FCC's initial policy was that both the original station and its expanded band counterpart could operate simultaneously for up to five years, after which owners would have to turn in one of the two licenses, depending on whether they preferred the new assignment or elected to remain on the original frequency.
 However, this deadline has been extended multiple times, and operations have remained authorized on both 1180 and 1620 kHz.
 One restriction is that the FCC has generally required paired original and expanded band stations to remain under common ownership.

 Later history

-After a lengthy series of extensions, on June 23, 1998 KOIL was licensed to operate at the increased daytime power of 25,000 watts on 1180 kHz.
-In August 1999, the station dropped its sports radio programming to become a full-time affiliate of Radio Disney.
+After a lengthy series of extensions, on June 23, 1998, KOIL was licensed to operate at the increased daytime power of 25,000 watts on 1180 kHz.
+In August 1999, the station dropped its sports radio programming to become a full-time affiliate of Radio Disney, and the station began broadcasting in C-QUAM AM stereo.
+Unfortunately, it was short-lived, and the station stopped broadcasting in AM stereo due to technical problems.

 In April 2000, Mitchell Broadcasting Company, Inc. applied to transfer KOIL's license to JCM Broadcasting Co., LLC (John C. Mitchell, president).
-The deal was approved by the FCC on May 19, 2000, and the transaction consummated on July 5, 2000.
-In December 2001 an agreement was reached to sell the station to Waitt Radio, Inc. (Norman W. Waitt Jr., chairman) as part of a 16-station deal valued at $36.6 million.
-The transaction was approved by the FCC on February 26, 2002, and was consummated on March 5, 2002.
+The deal was approved by the FCC on May 19, and the transaction consummated on July 5.
+In December 2001, an agreement was reached to sell the station to Waitt Radio, Inc. (Norman W. Waitt Jr., chairman) as part of a 16-station deal valued at $36.6 million.
+The transaction was approved by the FCC on February 26, 2002, and was consummated on March 5.

-On April 22, 2003, the station was assigned the callsign KYDZ to better match its status as the local Radio Disney affiliate.
-The KOIL callsign was moved to sister station KKSC (now KMMQ).
+On April 22, 2003, the station was assigned the call sign KYDZ to better match its status as the local Radio Disney affiliate.
+The KOIL call sign was moved to sister station KKSC (now KMMQ).